-Lund initially thought he had “bagged” a much wanted outlaw and ex-Doolin Gang member by the name of “Dynamite” Dick Clifton, who was wanted for bank robbery and had a $3,500 reward on his head.
+Lund initially thought he had “bagged” a much-wanted outlaw and ex-Doolin Gang member by the name of “Dynamite” Dick Clifton, who was wanted for bank robbery and had a $3,500 reward on his head.
 Instead, the dead man inside the cabin who was missing a finger, just like Clifton, was a petty thief named Buck McGregg, aka: Dick Ainsley.
 The second wounded outlaw, Ben Cravens, was a rustler and murderer.
 The posse took him into custody, but he later escaped.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, January 2020.